Cross-Correlation Forecast of CSST Spectroscopic Galaxy and MeerKAT Neutral Hydrogen Intensity Mapping Surveys: Mock data

-The foreground emission from the Milky Way is actually the main challenge to HI intensity mapping.
-The brightness temperature of foregrounds can be more than 4 orders of magnitude brighter than HI signal, so its effect has to be seriously taken account in our forecast of MeerKAT observation.
+The foreground emission from the Milky Way is actually the main challenge to H\textsc{i} intensity mapping.
+The brightness temperature of foregrounds can be more than 4 orders of magnitude brighter than H\textsc{i} signal, so its effect has to be seriously taken into account in our forecast of MeerKAT observation.
 Here we generate the foreground emission using the GSM2016 model \citep{foreground_model}.
 GSM2016 is an improved model of the original GSM.
 It uses an extended PCA algorithm to identify different components in the diffuse Galactic emission.
-Six components of Galactic emission that matches the known physical emission mechanisms are obtained, i.e. synchrotron emission, free-free emission, cold and warm dust thermal emission, the CMB anisotropy and Galactic HI emission.
+Six components of Galactic emission that match the known physical emission mechanisms are obtained, i.e. synchrotron emission, free-free emission, cold and warm dust thermal emission, the CMB anisotropy and Galactic H\textsc{i} emission.
 This algorithm allows it to make use of 29 sky maps from $10\,\rm MHz$ to $5\, \rm THz$, and make interpolation to get full-sky map of any frequency in this frequency range.

-To apply the foreground model on our HI map, the coordinates of the survey area have to be set.
-According to the previous work \citep{Meerkat_temperature}, we set our survey area at $153.38^\circ <$ R.A. $<170.62^\circ$ and $-5.62^\circ < $Dec.$ < 11.62^\circ$, mostly intersect with the WiggleZ 11hr field \citep{WiggleZ2010} \citep{WiggleZ2018}.
-Note that this choice of survey area is only for discussion here, since this area does have relatively low Galactic emission in the full-sky map.
-For future observation of MeerKAT-CSST cross-correlation, target survey area can be chosen from anywhere in the overlapping region of MeerKAT and CSST survey area with relatively low foreground emission.
+To apply the foreground model on our H\textsc{i} map, the coordinates of the survey area have to be set.
+According to the previous work \citep{Meerkat_temperature}, we set our survey area at $153.38^\circ <$ R.A. $<170.62^\circ$ and $-5.62^\circ < $Dec.$ < 11.62^\circ$, mostly intersecting with the WiggleZ 11hr field \citep{WiggleZ2010} \citep{WiggleZ2018}.
+Note that this choice of survey area is only for discussion here, since this area has relatively low Galactic emission in the full-sky map.
+For future observation of MeerKAT-CSST cross-correlation, the target survey area can be chosen from anywhere in the overlapping region of the MeerKAT and CSST survey area with relatively low foreground emission.
 We generate foreground maps at each frequency bin, and then interpolate them to the center of each voxel.